Idein/nnoir/nnoir-chainer/README.md

         f.buffer.write(result)
 ```

-These layers supported by nnoir-chainer exporter.
+These layers are supported by nnoir-chainer exporter.

 * chainer.links
     * BatchNormalization